Getting ready for your procedure

 - Change out the dressing under nose (if present) until drainage stops.

-- Use a Q-tip to apply vaseline or Aquaphor ointment to the stitches just inside your nostril and to the skin stitches.
+- Use a Q-tip to apply Vaseline or Aquaphor ointment to the stitches just inside your nostril and to the skin stitches.
 Avoid touching the areas with your fingers.
+It is always good practice to wash your hands before doing any care to your incisions to ensure cleanliness.

 - Keep your head elevated for the first 48 hours.
 A recliner is best.
 Sleeping with extra pillows works as well.
 This will minimize swelling and help avoid rolling during sleep.

 - Small icepacks should be used over the eyes only.
-No pressure at all should be placed on the nose.
-Ice water soaks are also ok.
-Do this for the first 48 hours to help with swelling and bruising.
+NO PRESSURE should be placed on the nose.

-- Avoid anyfood that requires tall bites (Big Mac) or excessive chewing (steak) for the first week.
+- Avoid any food that requires tall bites (ie- Big Mac) or excessive chewing (ie-steak) for the first week.

-- You may wash your face with a washcloth, do not get external nose wet.
-You may shower and wash your hair.
+- You may wash your face with a washcloth, do not get the cast wet.
+You may shower and wash your hair but avoid placing your face directly in the stream of water.

-- It is OK to wear contacts the day after surgery, and OK to wear glasses if cast is in place.
+- It is OK to wear contacts the day after surgery, and OK to wear glasses if a cast is in place.
+After your cast is removed you should avoid wearing your glasses or sunglasses for 4 weeks unless instructed otherwise by Dr. Harbison.